Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera: Methods

-To suppress contamination from atmospheric gamma-rays and cosmic rays, we applied the same event selection criteria as those described in Ref.~\cite{2022Takada}.
-Additionally, we restricted the FOV to zenith angles below 60$^\circ$ in order to reduce the atmospheric gamma-ray background.
-The details of the reduction power of the gamma-ray selection and background contribution were discussed in Ref.~\cite{2023Ikeda}.
+To suppress contamination from atmospheric gamma-rays and cosmic rays, we applied the event selection criteria described in Ref.~\cite{2022Takada}.
+Additionally, we restricted the FOV to zenith angles below 60$^\circ$ to reduce the atmospheric gamma-ray background.
+The details of the efficiency of the gamma-ray selection and background contribution were discussed in Ref.~\cite{2023Ikeda}.

 We binned the data both spatially and energetically.
-The skymap was divided into 12 pixels in Galactic coordinates, each covering approximately 33$^\circ$ corresponding to about 1~sr, comparable to the PSF of the ETCC.
+The skymap was divided into 12 pixels in Galactic coordinates, each covering approximately 33$^\circ$ corresponding to about 1~sr, which is comparable to the PSF of the ETCC.
 The energy range from 150~keV to 600~keV was divided into four bins: 150--250~keV, 250--350~keV, 350--450~keV, and 450--600~keV.

-The gamma-ray data collected by the ETCC consist of gamma-rays from point sources and the Galactic diffuse emission in the FOV, which are convolved with the detector response.
+The gamma-ray data collected by the ETCC consist of gamma-rays from point sources and the Galactic diffuse emission in the FOV, convolved with the detector response.
 In addition, the extragalactic gamma-ray background, atmospheric gamma-rays, cosmic rays, and accidental events contribute as background.
 The expected count $D^{E',p'}$ in the detected energy bin $E'$ and sky pixel $p'$ is expressed as:

-where $R^{E',p'}_{E}(t)$ is the time-dependent response function of the ETCC, $S^E(l,b)$ and $P^E(l,b)$ are the sky distributions of the Galactic diffuse emission and point sources, respectively, and $B^{E',p'}(t)$ is the background model scaled by the normalization coefficient $A^{E'}$.
-The script $E$ is the bin number of the incident gamma-ray energy.
-We divided the incident gamma-ray energy into 4 bins, same as the energy interval of observed energy.
+where $R^{E',p'}_{E}(t)$ is the time-dependent response function of the ETCC, including the atmospheric response, $S^E(l,b)$ and $P^E(l,b)$ are the sky distributions of the Galactic diffuse emission and point sources, respectively, and $B^{E',p'}(t)$ is the background model scaled by the normalization coefficient $A^{E'}$.
+The index $E$ is the bin number of the incident gamma-ray energy.
+We divided the incident gamma-ray energy into the same four bins as the energy interval of the observed energy.

+The background has mainly three contributions: the atmospheric gamma-rays, the cosmic ray events, and the accidental events~\cite{2023Ikeda}.
+The ETCC requires a coincidence trigger between the PSAs and the $\mu$TPC.
+The coincidence window is 9.5~$\mu$s.
+Therefore, isolated triggers in each detector can accidentally generate an ETCC trigger within this time window, even though the events are not physically correlated.
+Such accidental events are therefore defined as random coincidences between physically uncorrelated triggers.